Seagate/cortx/doc/CodeStyle.md

           return M0_ERR(-EIO);

-      (an error, returned by a non-Mero function, is considered leaf).
+      (an error, returned by a non-Motr function, is considered leaf).

       A non-leaf errors should be reported optionally, when this doesn't lead to artificial code complication for reporting